Perceptual Style is the way you take in information through your five senses and make that information meaningful to you.

-Activity: People with the Activity Perceptual Style jump into life with both feet.
+People with the Activity Perceptual Style jump into life with both feet.
 They fully engage with the confidence that the details will sort themselves out.
 Direction, ideas, and pursuits emerge as the result of constant action and involvement with others and their surroundings.
 They engage until some new possibility or interest emerges to capture their attention.
 They cultivate extensive networks of friends and associates.

 Activity people develop an intense fascination with things that captivate their imagination, and they seek to share the excitement of their experience within their personal network.
 They are uninterested in things they find tedious or no longer hold their curiosity.
 They move rapidly from one experience to the next.

-Activity people draw on knowledge and previous experience from seemingly unrelated sources to create original and distinctive approaches and results.
+They draw on knowledge and previous experience from seemingly unrelated sources to create original and distinctive approaches and results.
 They find more enjoyment in activities that include members of their personal network.
 Positive response from their personal network is what drives them, and to that end they pay attention to cultivating and sustaining that network.

 Activity people function best in settings that require interaction and allow them to get involved, share insight, tell stories, provide help, and communicate their perspective to others.

 People with the Adjustments Perceptual Style see the world as an objective reality that can be known if they take the time to gather complete information about its intricacies and complexities.
 They pursue the acquisition and application of knowledge as the basis for their life experience.
 They enjoy sharing their knowledge with others and gathering new information from research or conversation.
 They have a strong sense of diplomacy and project a calm certainty.

 The actions of Adjustments people reflect their skills in collating, analyzing, and sharing what they know in useful ways.
 They create intricate systems for the storage and retrieval of their knowledge.